-- A Survey of English Literature to the death of Chaucer with special reference to Beowulf, Caedmon, Cynewulf, Bede, Alfred, Malory and the Medieval Romance, Wyclif, Gower, Langland, Sir Gawain and the Green Knight, Chaucer. - Subespeare: Intensive study of Hamlet with written reports on Richard II and Richard III.
+- (a) A Survey of English Literature to the death of Chaucer with special reference to Beowulf, Caedmon, Cynewulf, Bede, Alfred, Malory and the Medieval Romance, Wyclif, Gower, Langland, Sir Gawain and the Green Knight, Chaucer. - (b) Shakespeare: Intensive study of Hamlet with written reports on Richard II and Richard III.

-SM.C.
+Texts: S.M.C.
 Texts, Series I, No. 1.